Thawnder/CPP-Modules/README.md

 Exploration of ad-hoc polymorphism, also known as function overloading and operator overloading, to create more expressive and concise code.

 ### Module 06 - Exceptions (100/100)
-Introduction to exception handling in C++, including try-catch blocks, throw statements, exception specifications, and RAII (Resource Acquisition Is Initialization) principles.
+Introduction to exception handling, including try-catch blocks, throw statements, exception specifications, and RAII (Resource Acquisition Is Initialization) principles.

 ### Module 07 - Templates (100/100)
-Understanding template programming in C++, including function templates, class templates, template specialization, and template metaprogramming.
+Understanding template programming, including function templates, class templates, template specialization, and template metaprogramming.

 ### Module 08 - Standard Template Library (STL) (100/100)
-Exploration of the Standard Template Library (STL) in C++, covering containers (vectors, lists, maps, etc.), iterators, algorithms, and function objects.
+Exploration of the Standard Template Library (STL), covering containers (vectors, lists, maps, etc.), iterators, algorithms, and function objects.

 ### Module 09 - Advanced Topics (100/100)
-Advanced topics in C++ programming, including move semantics, copy semantics, lambda expressions, rvalue references, and perfect forwarding.
+Advanced containers exercises; reading and comparing values from a data file with a fixed format, Reverse Polish Notation (RPN) expressions, and value sorting in a container.